kivenalaric/kivenalaric/README.md

   <h1>
     I am called Alaric
   </h1>
-  <h4 align="center">A passionate entry level fullstack dev from Cameroon and a digital artist open to learning new things and learning from my mistakes.
-Open to team work and i'm a good team player not with the best communication skills but good at communication.</h4>
+  <h4 align="center">A passionate entry level fullstack dev from Cameroon and a digital artist open to learning new things, learning from my mistakes and striving not to make them again and working with others.
+Open to team work and getting my team skills and communication skills to the best i can and making myself valuable in the society.
+Open for Hiring.</h4>

   <p align="left"> <img src="https://komarev.com/ghpvc/?username=kivenalaric&label=Profile%20views&color=0e75b6&style=flat" alt="kivenalaric" /> </p>